-Every time you accidentally leave your lights on and flatten the battery, your battery life reduces by approximately six months and recharging that flat battery can rarely be done in the vehicle.
-All River Batteries can jumpstart your car for you, or deliver a new battery at your request.
+Every time you accidentally leave your lights on and flatten the battery, the longevity of your battery is reduced by approximately six months.
+Recharging that flat battery can rarely be done within the vehicle.
+At All River Batteries, we can jump start your car for you at any location, or deliver a new battery at your request.

-Car battery life also depends on weather and unpredictable harsh climate can sometimes create enormous demands on your car battery.
-Our extreme summer temperatures cause high rates of water evaporation and water loss causes an increased concentration of acid within the body of the battery, which can cause acceleration of the plate corrosion.
+The life of a car battery can depend on weather fluctuations and unpredictable harsh climates can create enormous stress on your car battery.
+Australia’s extreme summer temperatures cause high rates of water evaporation and eventual water loss within the body of the battery causes an increased concentration of acid.
+This increase in acid can cause acceleration of the plate corrosion further reducing the longevity of your battery.
 It is well worth asking your mechanic to check the fluid level in your battery at each service.

 Serious vibration will also cause battery damage.
 To prolong the life of your battery you must always ensure that it is installed correctly and held down securely.